raulodev/Forward-tweet-bot/README.md

 Request a [developer account]( https://developer.twitter.com/  ) on Twitter and get access token and API keys the approval process takes a day or two

-They create a new application and add the option to "Read + Write + Direct Messages"
+They create a new application and add the option to "Read + Write + Direct Messages" in the permits

 <img src="/image/20210729_135344.png"/>